-3. BPAC Meetings
+3. Summary of BPAC Meetings Held in 2020

 The BPAC holds regular commission meetings on the third Thursday of each month.
 Special meetings of the BPAC can be held at any time, subject to the required public notification process.
 The BPAC held nine formal commission meetings in 2020 and one special meeting in January to develop the BPAC Strategic Plan.
 Due to the mandatory statewide shelter-in-place order implemented in mid-March, BPAC meetings were suspended during the months of March, April and May, as the City of Oakland Administrator's office issued a directive to support only those Boards and Commissions deemed essential to city business, which excluded BPAC.
 BPAC meetings resumed in June, transitioning to a virtual format using the protocols employed by the City of Oakland for all public meetings.